Interpretable models for forecasting high-dimensional functional time series: Acknowledgment

 \section{Acknowledgment}

+The authors are grateful for the insightful comments received from two reviewers and participants at the Recent Advances in Time Series (RATS) workshop in Cyprus.
 This research is financially supported by the Australian Research Council Discovery Project DP230102250 and the Australian Research Council Future Fellowship FT240100338.
-Jiménez-Varón gratefully acknowledges support from the EPSRC NeST Programme Grant EP/X002195/1.
+Jiménez-Varón gratefully acknowledges support from the EPSRC NeST Program Grant EP/X002195/1.